robvanson/akouste/README.md

   For instance, \[\[\[Speaker A\|A\{font-style: italic;\}\]\]\] would show a button with the text *Speaker A* in italic and play the current stimulus in the column labeled *A* of the stimulus table.
 - \{\{\{name\|style\}\}\} text showing the string in column *name* in *style*.
   For instance, \{\{\{LangA\|font-style: italic;\}\}\} would show the text in *italic* of the current stimulus in the column labeled *LangA* of the stimulus table.

+*Note: Stimulus related constructs are not functional in the editor preview window of akousteCreate.html.
+The text stimulus {{{name|style}}} constructs might, therefore, be invisible in the preview window.*

 All sounds have to be played before the subject can proceed to the next stimulus.